jpsember/java-ml/INSIGHTS.md

 Adding batch normalization to the YOLO model reduces training time significantly.
 Without normalization, training until loss reached 0.05 took 2h8m32s (epoch 3532).
 With normalization, it took 1h24m25s (epoch 2304).

-Checkpoint size for with    is
-Checkpoint size for without is 124243793
+Checkpoint size for with    is 124274579   (not significantly larger) Checkpoint size for without is 124243793